elbaulp/elbaulp.github.io/content/post/en/2016-08-17-how-to-change-portage-folders-to-other-location.markdown

 ---
-layout: post.amp
-title: How to Change Portage Folders to Other Location in Gentoo
+author: alex
 categories: en
+color: '#2196F3'
+date: 2016-08-17 08:06:32
 description: How to change portage folders and temp folder to other directory
-tags: [gentoo, portage]
 image: como-instalar-actualizar-elminar-paquetes-gentoo.png
 introduction: How to change portage folders and temp folder to other directory
-date: 2016-08-17T10:06:32+02:00
 lang: en
+layout: post.amp
-mainclass: "linux"
+mainclass: linux
-color: "#2196F3"
+tags:
+- gentoo
+- portage
+title: How to Change Portage Folders to Other Location in Gentoo
 ---

 Recently I had a problem with `portage` and its `tmp` directory in `/var/tmp/portage` in [Gentoo](/tags/#gentoo).
 I had no space left in the disk, the error message was: